 Table 6.x-1 QoS characteristics for real-time video communications

-Given that the delay requirement is 150ms for conversational video, the penalty of letting a video frame wait for the next DRX on period at the RAN is negligible, whereas this is not the case for XR video, due to the much more stringent delay requirement.
+Given that the delay requirement is 150ms for conversational video, the penalty of letting a video frame wait for the next DRX one period at the RAN is likely negligible, whereas this is not the case for XR video, due to the much more stringent delay requirement.

 Observation 1: For conversational video, the benefit of indicating the delay to the next frame is neglibible.

-6.x.2.2 Time to the next frame
+6.x.2.2 Time to the next data burst (TTNB)

-For conversational video, two factors affect the time to the next frame:
+For simplicity, we consider a data burst that consists of a video frame.
+For the more general case of data burst, it will be enven more difficult to predict the TTNB.
+For conversational video, two factors affect the TTNB:

 Video encoding time: The video encoding time depends on the complexity of the scene.
 For the same target frame size, typically the more complex the scene is, the long it takes to complete the encoding.
 It may be difficult for the sender to predict the scene and the video encoding time.